leilagharoni/Data-Modeling/README.md

 # Data-Modeling

 # Datasets
-For this project, you'll be working with one dataset: event_data.
-The directory of CSV files partitioned by date.
-Here are examples of filepaths to two files in the dataset:
+For this project, I worked with one dataset: event_data.
+The directory of CSV files is partitioned by date.
+Here are examples of file paths to two files in the dataset:

 event_data/2018-11-08-events.csv
 event_data/2018-11-09-events.csv